mchinmayarao/MalariaDetector/README.md

 The `test_images` folder contains sample infected and non-infected microscopic images.
 You can use these images to test the malaria detection algorithm.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to modify and adapt the code to suit your needs.
-Contributions are welcome!

-# MalariaDetector